Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 Step 3: Gently scrub all surfaces of the aluminum.

-Step 4: Rinse thoroughly with clean water.
+Step 4: Rinse your furniture with clean water and let it air-dry.

 Wicker